 Promoting active mobility in urban areas is an excellent strategy for sustainable development and public health.
 It is still necessary that the movements of vulnerable users can be done in a safe environment.
 Find out how it is possible to improve securing intersections and crossings in our fact sheet.
 Published in October 2016.

-Participatory urban planning is a process with a great potential for transforming the city and its neighbuorhoods, with their different stakeholders, but it is still necessary to plan for its success.
-Inspired by the community planning and works of Jan Gehl and Jane Jacobs, this participatory process emphasizes the importance of citizen participation to create living environments that meet the needs of the communities that inhabit them.
+Participatory urban planning is a process with a great potential for transforming the city and its neighbourhoods with different stakeholders, but it is still necessary to plan for its success.
+Inspired by the community planning and the works of Jan Gehl and Jane Jacobs, this participatory process emphasizes the importance of citizen participation to create livable environments that meet the needs of the communities that inhabit them.
 Published in June 2017.

-Urban arteries (also known as "urban boulevards") are densely populated and widely used, particularly by pedestrians.
-Due to its volume and high speed, motorized traffic on the arteries affects air quality, noise level, temperature and pedestrian safety.
-We propose you to discover how can cohabitation at the level of arteries and urban boulevards work in this second fact sheet.
+Urban arteries (also known as “urban boulevards”) are densely populated and widely used, particularly by pedestrians.
+Due to traffic volume and high speeds, motorized traffic on arteries affects air quality, noise level, temperature, and pedestrian safety.
+In this fact sheet, we propose solutions for the shared use and animation of arteries and urban boulevards.
 Published in October 2016.

-The guide suggests 11 principles for improving mobility in neighbourhoods.
-These proposals are accompanied by inspiring examples in Quebec, Ontario and Alberta.
-To know where to start, action tracks are proposed ... for the city to walk!
+This guide suggests 11 principles for improving mobility in neighbourhoods, to serve as a starting point for building cities that work for citizens.
+Accompanied by inspiring examples in Quebec, Ontario and Alberta, action items are proposed to enliven public space and get the city walking!
 Published in May 2014.

 Vision Zero is a road safety strategy that emerged in Sweden in the late 1990s.
 It comes down to a promising idea: no death or serious injury to the road network is acceptable.
 The core of this approach is therefore to eliminate fatal road crashes and serious injuries at the source through a comprehensive vision that includes engineering, citizen engagement, monitoring, evaluation and education.
 This principle adopted by many countries and even more cities shows that it is possible to improve the road safety record by changing our vision of the road system.
 Published in march 2017.
 In french only